-If the Final Value is equal to the Initial Value or is less than the Initial Value, the Additional Amount will be zero and investors will receive at maturity the principal amount of their notes.
+If the Final Value is less than the Initial Value, investors will receive at maturity the principal amount of their notes.

 The hypothetical returns and hypothetical payments on the notes shown above apply only if you hold the notes for their entire term.
 These hypotheticals do not reflect the fees or expenses that would be associated with any sale in the secondary market.
 If these fees and expenses were included, the hypothetical returns and hypothetical payments shown above would likely be lower.